sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

 [^11]: This is likely because of the fact that we
     compute `msign` with an approximate algorithm, leading to unstable behavior when we aggressively threshold singular values in the $\vX$ update of ADMM.

+[^12]: In contrast to ADMM, it proceeds directly on the Lagrangian for
+    \eqref{eq:manifold-muon}, and hence involves proximal steps on the (characteristic function of the) operator norm ball, rather than on the nuclear norm, as in ADMM.